haicgu/HPC_compute_continuum/hands-on/Hands-on 3 - Monitoring with Prometheus.md

 You should now see your graph twice.
 For the new copy select the menu three dot menu again and then `Edit`.
 Back in the query editor find in the top right the menu for Visualizations, which currently reads `Time series`.
-Try switchting to a few other Visualizations such as
+Try switching to a few other Visualizations such as
 - Bar chart
 - Stat
 - Gauge
 - Table
 - Pie chart
 - Histogram

 For the Gauge visualization, also try adding a threshold by finding the `Thresholds` section and setting a Threshold to `0.0001`, which is equivalent to 100 µs.

 ### Outlook - Application Specific Metrics

+Something something ServiceMonitor PodMonitor.

 #### Closing Remarks

 PromQL and the Grafana dashboard may seem daunting but modern LLM system such as ChatGPT and LLaMA 3 are competent assistants for designing PromQL queries.
-Furtheremore, many example queries are available online or even through the default dashboards.
+Furthermore, many example queries are available online or even through the default dashboards.
 Grafana supports many more datasources besides just Prometheus such as InfluxDB and can be a valuable companion for any administrator.